AdobeDocs/workfront-known-issues.es-ES/help/known-issues/known-issues-workfront-fusion/fusion-scenario-not-running.md

 ---
-title: 'Workfront Fusion: El escenario no se está ejecutando'
+title: 'Workfront Fusion: Scenario is not running'
-description: Si un escenario ya no está en ejecución, puede deberse a un problema con el horario de verano.
+description: If a scenario is no longer running, it may be due to an issue with Daylight Savings Time.
 Hay una solución disponible.
 hidefromtoc: true
 feature: Workfront Fusion
+exl-id: bd9f5a8a-0cbd-47ff-8d95-f06640a3b84b
-source-git-commit: 067fc125293bbfe30f6b8ded8ef71d440506e7eb
+source-git-commit: 5a4359cd01d05926ca9fea631091cc0767cf0109
 workflow-type: tm+mt
-source-wordcount: '63'
+source-wordcount: '68'
-ht-degree: 14%
+ht-degree: 20%

 ---

-# Workfront Fusion: El escenario no se está ejecutando
+# Workfront Fusion: Scenario is not running

-Si un escenario ya no está en ejecución, puede deberse a un problema con el horario de verano.
+>[!NOTE]
+>
+>Este problema se ha resuelto.

+If a scenario is no longer running, it may be due to an issue with Daylight Savings Time.

 **Solución**

-Desactivar y reactivar el escenario afectado.
+Deactivate and reactivate the affected scenario.

 _Notificado por primera vez el miércoles, 18 de marzo de 2025._